DanB91/dcpu/dcpu-pp/README.md

 contents into the output source file.
 This allows us to keep source files small and manageable.
 The filenames are expected to be all lower-case.

+All this presupposes that each included file contains at least one label with the same name as the reference.

 ### Minification

 Everything is minified and stripped of unnecessary bloat and then